Journey Through the Universe

-Hawai‘i Island’s leading astronomy education and outreach program, Journey Through the Universe (Journey), is returning for its 18th year from February 28 - March 4, 2022.
-Journey week will include live virtual educational opportunities, career panels and the premiere of a cultural exchange pilot program between classrooms in NOIRLab’s host cities of Hilo, Hawaiʻi, La Serena, Chile and Tucson, Arizona.
+Hawai‘i Island’s leading astronomy education and outreach program, Journey Through the Universe (Journey), is returning for its 19th year from February 27 - March 3, 2023.
+Journey Week will include in-person classroom presentations and career panels taking place in Hilo, Hawaiʻi in partnership with the Department of Education Hilo-Waiakea Complex Area..

-Originally developed by the National Center for Earth and Space Science Education (NCESSE), Journey has expanded each year since its introduction in Hawai‘i by the staff of the international Gemini Observatory, a Program of NSF’s NOIRLab.
-The success of Journey Through the Universe over the past 18 years is evidence of the support from our local community partners across the industries of government, business, astronomy and higher education and our foundational partnership with the Hawaiʻi County Department of Education.
+Originally developed by the National Center for Earth and Space Science Education (NCESSE), Journey has expanded each year since its introduction in Hawaiʻi by the staff of the international Gemini Observatory, a Program of NSF’s NOIRLab.
+The success of Journey Through the Universe over the past 18 years is evidence of the support from our local community partners across the industries of government, business, astronomy and higher education and our foundational partnerships with the Maunakea Observatories, the Thirty Meter Telescope Project and the Hawaiʻi County Department of Education.

 Career panels featuring local observatory professionals are an important aspect of the Journey program.
 The panels allow students to discover the wide range of educational possibilities and career opportunities available at observatories and within the field.
 According to John Vierra, Gemini’s Safety Coordinator and career panel participant, the panels are planned to inspire: “This is an opportunity to make contact with kids at an earlier age, exposing them to the opportunities that exist in their local community, and encouraging them to aim high.
 It inspires them to think outside the box about what they want to accomplish later in life.”

-“Journey Through the Universe would not succeed without the help of our community partners and sponsors, including the Department of Education, Hawai‘i Island business community, Maunakea Observatories, and NASA, among many others,” said Janice Harvey, Journey Through the Universe program coordinator.
+“Journey Through the Universe would not succeed without the help of our community partners and sponsors, including the Department of Education, Hawai‘i Island business community, Maunakea Observatories, the Thirty Meter Telescope and NASA, among many others,” said Janice Harvey, Journey Through the Universe program coordinator of 18 years.
 “Their continued support is a demonstration of their commitment to our community and the future of science education for Hawai‘i students.”